JarrodBogard/football-app-ui-rebuild/README.md

 ![image](https://github.com/JarrodBogard/football-app-ui-rebuild/assets/98401586/1c6d1e5f-f7e5-4957-b81f-28a3997faaa3)

-### 4. Delete players from the list by clicking on the red button with the "x" in the top left corner of the player's card.
+### 4. Delete players from your list by clicking on the red button with the "x" in the top left corner of the player's card.

 ![image](https://github.com/JarrodBogard/football-app-ui-rebuild/assets/98401586/b0a8100c-ea7e-422b-bcff-d9b1f1a1e7f0)